JJWRoeloffs/transcribe_align_textgrid/README.md

 </p>

 # Development
-The package is quite trivial, but, if you do want work on it, here are some instructions
+The package is quite trivial, but, if you want to work on it, here are some instructions

 ## Style